TIERS/lidar-as-a-camera/README.md

 ## Preinstallation
-The preinstalled environment can be seen in [recommened_env.yml](./recommended_env.yml).
+The preinstalled environment can be seen in [recommended_env.yml](./recommended_env.yml).
 This is the recommeneded settings of conda virtual environment.
 It can been simplely create by the command below.
 ```
-conda env create -f environment.yml -n <your-env-name>
+conda env create -f recommended_env.yml -n <your-env-name>
 ```

 ## Approaches
 ### Detection
 #### Faster RCNN & Mask RCNN & YOLOv5
 The implementation of these detection methods are through torchvision and torch hub models.
-The details can be seen in the [jupyter notebook for object detection](./detection.ipynb).
+The details can be seen in the [detection.ipynb](./detection.ipynb).

 #### YOLOx

 [YOLOx github link](https://github.com/Megvii-BaseDetection/YOLOX)
 ### Segmentation
 #### PointRend & Mask RCNN
-The implementation of Mask RCNN and PointRend are in the [jupyter notebook for segmentation](./segmentation.ipynb).
+The implementation of Mask RCNN and PointRend are in the [segmentation.ipynb](./segmentation.ipynb).
 For utilizing PointRend, we import the libary named [Pixellib](https://github.com/ayoolaolafenwa/PixelLib).
 The model for PointRend segmentation can be downloaded [here](https://github.com/ayoolaolafenwa/PixelLib/releases).

 #### HRNet